josephguzman1994/IllithidNova/README.md

   - `--save_data`: Saves quality and distance filtered data sets to file.
   - `--pdf`: Specifies the plot outputs to PDF file, rather than display.
   - `--use_brightest_star`: Instead of querying the SIMBAD catalogue for the SN location marker, use the brightest star instead.
+  - `--disthist`: Generate histograms and CDFs of star number versus distance to object.

   ## Configuration